Crapy/printwatch-card/README.md

 - P1S Printer integration configured in Home Assistant using [ha-bambulab]((https://github.com/greghesp/ha-bambulab)) plugin
 - Required entities set up (see Configuration section)
 - For streaming: the built-in Home Assistant `stream` integration must be enabled
-- Image sensor toggle turned on (for image.* camera entities)
+- Camera entity must be a Generic Camera entity (.camera.* or .image.*)

 ![Image Screenshot](assets/image-toggle.png)

 ## Installation

-### HACS (Recommended) - Awaiting approval from HACS, follow manual

-1. Open HACS in Home Assistant
-2. Click on "Frontend" section
-3. Click the "+ Explore & Download Repositories" button
-4. Search for "PrintWatch Card"
-5. Click "Download"
-6. Restart Home Assistant

 ### Manual Installation

 1. Navigate to HACS
 2. Tap 3 buttons in top right and select custom repositories
-3. Paste `https://github.com/drkpxl/printwatch-card` and select `dashboard`
+3. Paste `https://github.com/Crapy/printwatch-card` and select `dashboard`
 4. Save
 5. Select printwatch-card in HACS listing and click download
 6. Navigate to settings and install card if needed there.